Death toll rises to 66 in Florida after Hurricane Ian rendered some communities 'unrecognizable,' officials say – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Hannah Sarisohn, Andy Rose, Amanda Musa, Jamiel Lynch, Joe Sutton, Dave Alsup, Virginia Langmaid, Gregory Clary, Paradise Afshar, Jason Hanna and Aya Elamroussi contributed to this report.
+CNN’s Hannah Sarisohn, Chris Boyette, Andy Rose, Amanda Musa, Jamiel Lynch, Joe Sutton, Dave Alsup, Virginia Langmaid, Gregory Clary, Paradise Afshar, Jason Hanna and Aya Elamroussi contributed to this report.